TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.3.md

 ---

-And they were saying among themselves, Who shall roll us away the stone from the door of the tomb?
+They were saying among themselves, "Who will roll away the stone from the door of the tomb for us?"